ScaleAGData/Grassland-RILAB/GPP_EO_Model/DeliverableResults/README.md

 agricultural challenges.

 1.2 RILAB Grassland
-The Grassland RILAB is a
-collaborative effort involving multidisciplinary teams—including experts from Indra space (previously Deimos Space), EURAC and IFAPA focused on monitoring the productivity and health of grassland ecosystems.
+The Grassland RILAB is a collaborative effort involving multidisciplinary teams—including experts from Indra Space (previously Deimos Space), EURAC and IFAPA focused on monitoring the productivity and health of grassland ecosystems.
 The primary goal of this RILAB is to provide actionable intelligence for sustainable livestock management and carbon sequestration tracking.
-Within this framework, three key services have been developed:
+Within this framework, three key services have been
+developed:
 a.
 Gap-filled grassland LAI maps at parcel level: High-resolution monitoring of Leaf Area Index (LAI) and FCOVER.
 b.
 Estimated grassland yield at parcel level: Quantifying available forage for livestock management.
 c.
 Improved grassland GPP maps based on flux tower sensors: Modeling the total carbon fixed by photosynthesis to assess ecosystem efficiency and health.

 1.3 GPP Estimation Pipeline
 This specific repository provides a modular and automated pipeline for the Estimation of Gross Primary